saigonrb/meetup/README.md

 ## Registration

-If you are also interested in presenting a topic for future Ruby Tuesday, contact us!
+If you are also interested in presenting a topic for future Ruby Tuesday, don't hesitate to contact us!

 - As speaker: https://forms.gle/K9mHk1GSfchNSdxZ7